How did you get your start in the golf industry?

 This is a tough one, but I can’t think of just one person that I could not do without.
-Managing a golf course takes a team to be successful and I could not do this without my crew, my equipment manager and the office staff to keep the wheels rolling.
+Managing a golf course takes a team to be successful and I could not do this without my crew, my equipment manager, and the office staff to keep the wheels rolling.
 They are all very dedicated to the profession and take great pride in the work they do, day in and day out.
-The one item I could not do without would have to be weather apps for smart phones or a moisture meter.
+The one item I could not do without would have to be weather apps for smartphones or a moisture meter.

 What is your favorite part of the job, least favorite?

 My favorite part of the job is providing the best playing conditions for the paying customer.
-I strive each and every day to provide the golfer with a great experience and making the golf course better each and every day.
-Being outdoors and driving around on your big playground of manicured turf enjoying what nature has giving us has to be a close second or tie for favorite.
+I strive each and every day to provide the golfer with a great experience and make the golf course better each and every day.
+Being outdoors and driving around on your big playground of manicured turf enjoying what nature has given us has to be a close second or tie for favorite.

 My least favorite part of the job has to be the thing we can’t control and that is weather events.
-It never fails that at least once a year whether you are fertilizing, aerifying greens, projects, etc someone decides to bring on the much needed rain or storm that requires major clean up.
-Another is, golf course superintendents are like coaches….one bad day could be your last.
+It never fails that at least once a year whether you are fertilizing, aerifying greens, projects, etc someone decides to bring on the much-needed rain or storm that requires major clean up.
+Another is, that golf course superintendents are like coaches….one bad day could be your last.

 Do you collect anything?
 Hub caps, license plates, signs…